-The Varianter itself can only produce an empty variant with the 'Default params', but it invokes all Varianter plugins and if any of them reports variants it yields them instead of the default variant.
+The Varianter itself can only produce an empty variant, but it invokes all Varianter plugins and if any of them reports variants it yields them instead of the default variant.

 Test parameters

 This is an Avocado core feature, that is, it's not dependent on any varianter plugin.
 In fact, it's only active when no Varianter plugin is used and produces a valid variant.